 While a General Dentist will help a child receive the necessary dental care, it will not be as beneficial or specific as a Pediatric Dentist.
-One major difference between a General and Pediatric Dentist is that a Pediatric Dentist goes through specialized training to treat dental issues within infants, children and patients in their early teens.
-After completing the typical four-year dental school program, a Pediatric Dentist then completes two more years of residency training to gain the title of a Pediatric Dentist.
+One major difference between a General and Pediatric Dentist is that after completing the typical four-year dental school program, a Pediatric Dentist then completes two more years of residency training to gain the title of a Pediatric Dentist.

 Benefits of Seeing a Pediatric Dentist

 - A pediatric dentist can safely provide an accurate and harmless examination of an infant’s first tooth.
 Since baby teeth begin to grow as early as 1 year of age, it is crucial for a pediatric dentist to ensure that the teeth grow in properly.
 A Pediatric Dentist will know best and the earlier a parent’s visits the dentist for their child, the better.
 Call us to see when the best time to schedule a checkup is.